gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 all the projects that haven't explicitly set an option will have Auto DevOps enabled by default.

+### Deployment Strategy

+You can change the deployment strategy used by Auto DevOps from within the UI.

+The available options are:

+* Continuous deployment to production
+* Automatic deployment to staging, manual deployment to production

 ## Stages of Auto DevOps

 The following sections describe the stages of Auto DevOps.
 Read them carefully